Shopify Vs. BigCommerce: Which eCommerce giant suits you the most?

 Selling features

 • Shopify: Offers a comprehensive suite of sales tools, including abandoned cart recovery, discount code creation, and multi-channel selling.
-Additionally, it integrates intelligent AI (Shopify Sidekick) to help manage stores, create personalized themes, and generate content for products, blogs, or newsletters.
+Additionally, it integrates with intelligent AI (Shopify Sidekick) to help manage stores, create personalised themes, and generate product, blog, or newsletter content.

-• BigCommerce: Supports basic features such as abandoned cart recovery, discount codes, and multi-channel selling, but does not have built-in AI.
-It utilizes the BigAI Copywriter app to generate SEO-optimized product descriptions quickly.
+• BigCommerce: Supports basic features such as abandoned cart recovery, discount codes, and multi-channel selling, but lacks built-in AI.
+It uses the BigAI Copywriter app to quickly generate SEO-optimised product descriptions.

 Payment processing

 • BigCommerce: Offers over 65 payment gateways (including PayPal and Stripe) and charges no transaction fees whatsoever.
-However, it does not have a native built-in payment solution so that the setup can be more complex compared to Shopify.
+However, it does not have a built-in payment solution, so the setup can be more complex than with Shopify.

 App market